BEAN: Interpretable Representation Learning with Biologically-Enhanced Artificial Neuronal Assembly Regularization: Biologically-Enhanced Artificial Neuronal Assembly Regularization

 The above formula can be expressed as the product of two matrices:

 where $\cdot$ represents the matrix multiplication operator. \end{definition}

-The layer-wise neuron correlation matrix $A^{(l)}$ is a symmetric square matrix that models all the pairwise neuron correlations in layer $l$.
+The layer-wise neuron correlation matrix $A^{(l)}$ is a symmetric square matrix that models all the pairwise correlations of neurons with respect to their corresponding outgoing weights in layer $l$.
 Each entry $A^{(l)}_{i,j}$ takes a value in the range $[0,1)$ and models the correlation between neuron $i$ and neuron $j$ in terms of the similarity of their connectivity patterns.
 The higher the value, the stronger the correlation between the two.

 In this setting, two neurons $i$ and $j$ from layer $l$ will be linked and correlated by an intermediate node $k$ from layer $l+1$ if and only if both edges $f(W^{(l+1)}_{i,k})$ and $f(W^{(l+1)}_{j,k})$ are non zero, and the relative strength can be estimated by $f(W^{(l+1)}_{i,k}) \times f(W^{(l+1)}_{j,k})$, which will be in the range $[0,1)$.
-Since there are $N_{l+1}$ neurons in layer $l+1$, where each neuron $k$ can contribute to such connections, run over all neurons in layer $l+1$ we obtain Equation \ref{eq:1_r_element_wise} and Equation \ref{eq:1_r_martix}.
+Since there are $N_{l+1}$ neurons in layer $l+1$, where each neuron $k$ can contribute to such connections, running over all neurons in layer $l+1$ we obtain Equation \ref{eq:1_r_element_wise} and Equation \ref{eq:1_r_martix}.